-Based on the November 2021 groundwater quality results, the CI/Br ratios within the groundwater at monitoring wells MW2B, MW4, and MW5B were noted to be less than 1,000, but indicates that groundwater quality as it relates to de-icing salt impacts is approaching a CI/Br ratio of 1,000 suggesting that surface salt application may be impacting these monitoring locations.
-The CI/Br ratios were calculated and are presented below.
+Based on the November 2023 groundwater quality results, the Cl/Br ratios within the groundwater at monitoring wells MW2B, MW4 and MW5B were noted to be less than 1,000.
+However, calculations indicate that groundwater quality, as it relates to de-icing salt impacts, is approaching a Cl/Br ratio of 1,000; suggesting that surface salt application may be impacting these monitoring locations.
+During previous monitoring events, the Cl/Br ratio at MW4 has typically been greater than 1,000.
+This is because chloride concentrations have been significantly greater than was observed during the 2023 monitoring event.
+Moreover, the Cl/Br ratio calculated for monitoring well MW4 was well over 1,000 indicating that the groundwater quality is affected by de-icing salts or road salts.
+The Cl/Br ratios are presented below.

 MW2B: -> Cl/Br Ratio = 880

-• MW4: -> Cl/Br Ratio = 360
+MW4: -> Cl/Br Ratio = 16

-MW5B: -> Cl/Br Ratio = 776
+MW5B: -> Cl/Br Ratio = 816